Exploring the essential flours in italian cuisine: varieties, processing, and culinary uses

 3. Tipo 1 and tipo 2 flours

-Culinary Uses: These flours are often used in rustic bread recipes, such as ciabatta and pane integrale (whole grain bread).
-The higher fiber content and presence of bran give these breads a more complex flavor and a denser texture.
-They are also used in certain pastry recipes where a heartier texture is desired.
+Culinary Uses: Tipo 1 and Tipo 2 flours are commonly used in rustic bread recipes, such as ciabatta and pane integrale (whole grain bread).
+The higher fiber content and the presence of bran contribute to a more complex flavor profile and a denser texture in the finished bread.
+Additionally, these flours can be used in certain pastry recipes where a heartier texture is desired, providing a unique twist to traditional baked goods.

 4. Manitoba flour